auth0/Auth0.swift/README.md

 Auth0.swift needs the **Client ID** and **Domain** of the Auth0 application to communicate with Auth0.
 You can find these details in the settings page of your Auth0 application.
 If you are using a [custom domain](https://auth0.com/docs/brand-and-customize/custom-domains), use the value of your custom domain instead of the value from the settings page.

-> ⚠️ If you already have a Native Auth0 application, make sure that the **Token Endpoint Authentication Method** setting is set to `None`.

 #### Configure Client ID and Domain with a plist

 Create a `plist` file named `Auth0.plist` in your app bundle with the following content: